JohnLacerdaOliveira/VFXRates/README.md

 # VFXRates

 **VFXRates** is an ASP.NET Core Web API that manages foreign exchange rates.
-It supports full CRUD operations on currency pairs (with separate bid and ask prices) and can fetch fresh FX rates from Alpha Vantage when a requested currency pair does not exist in the local database.
-An optional message queue (RabbitMQ) publishes events whenever a new rate is added.
+It supports full CRUD operations on currency pairs, maintaining separate bid and ask prices.
+When a requested currency pair does not exist in the local database, the application fetches fresh FX rates from Alpha Vantage and stores them for future use.

+The application is designed with 100% integration test coverage, ensuring system reliability and correctness.
+It uses JWT authentication to secure API access and logs application events directly to the database for better monitoring and debugging.
+With support for multiple environments, including Development, IntegrationTest, and Production, it allows seamless configuration adjustments.

+For deployment, VFXRates provides Docker configuration, simplifying the process of running the application in a production environment.
+Additionally, it offers optional RabbitMQ integration, enabling event-based messaging whenever a new FX rate is added.
+The project follows modern best practices in scalable and maintainable ASP.NET Core development.

 <img src="https://github.com/user-attachments/assets/16a39eb0-fe6e-4750-a417-24b28554b94f" alt="Description" style="width:100%" style="display: block; margin: 0 auto;" />